Chemical weapons watchdog to begin Syria inspections next week

 UNFETTERED ACCESS

-The Security Council resolution to be voted on Friday does not refer to the use of force as a means to enforce the destruction plan, a point which Washington had pressed for.
+A U.N.
+Security Council Resolution, also to be voted on Friday, does not refer to the use of force as a means to enforce the destruction plan, a point which Washington had pressed for.

 The OPCW inspectors will have 30 days to visit all chemical weapons facilities declared by Syria to the organisation last week, it states.

-The agreement contains roughly the same destruction deadlines as in a Russian-American deal brokered earlier this month.
+The draft contains roughly the same destruction deadlines in a Russian-American deal brokered earlier this month.
 Syria must submit additional details of its arsenal, including munition types, amounts of precursors and toxins, and the location of all storage and production sites within a week.

-Syria will appoint a point person within the Syrian government for chemical weapons and must have completed by November 1 the destruction of all chemical weapon production and mixing/filling facilities, the decision states.
+Syria will appoint a point person within the Syrian regime for chemical weapons and by November 1 must have completed the destruction of all chemical weapon production and mixing/filling facilities, the draft states.